 Tampa Bay History Center selects new president and CEO

-The Tampa Bay History Center named Audrey Chapuis as its next president and chief executive officer.
+The Tampa Bay History Center has named Audrey Chapuis as its next president and chief executive officer following a global search, the organization announced.

-“Over the last summer, we received absolutely stunning interest from candidates around the world,” said board chair Chris Alvarez.
+“Over the last summer, we received absolutely stunning interest from candidates around the world,” board chair Chris Alvarez said.
 “Audrey stood out as exemplifying everything we would want in our next leader, with exceptional academic and nonprofit credentials, as well as a proven track record of fundraising and innovative program development.”

-The Tampa Bay History Center, located on downtown Tampa’s Riverwalk, works to preserve Hillsborough County’s historic records and highlights 12,000 years of regional history through interactive exhibits.
-It also houses one of the world’s most extensive collections of historic maps of Florida and the Caribbean.
+The center also houses one of the world’s largest collections of historic maps of Florida and the Caribbean.

-Chapuis said she is eager to collaborate with the community.
+Chapuis said she is eager to engage the community and expand how the region’s history is shared.

-“The Gulf Coast region’s history is as diverse and dynamic as its people and I’m eager to bring those stories to life in innovative and engaging ways,” she said.
+“The Gulf Coast region’s history is as diverse and dynamic as its people, and I’m excited to bring those stories to life in innovative and engaging ways,” she said.

-She serves on the boards of Marymount International School in Paris and News Decoder, a nonprofit dedicated to global citizenship through journalism and education.
+She currently serves on the boards of Marymount International School in Paris and News Decoder, a nonprofit focused on global citizenship through journalism and education.

-The search was conducted by Kittleman & Associates, a national executive search firm specializing in nonprofit leadership.
+The executive search was conducted by Kittleman & Associates, a national firm specializing in nonprofit leadership recruitment.

 You May Also Like